Little Red Riding Hood: Later versions

+Northcote Whitridge Thomas included a variant with a male protagonist in his report of the Igbo people.

+An Iranian variant, featuring a little boy and the disrobing motif, appears in a 20th-century French anthology.

+Geneviève Massignon recorded a variant called "Boudin-Boudine" from an informant in Le Gué-de-Velluire.
+In this version, a little boy is protected from the wolf by his grandmother and father.

 Interpretations

 Apart from the overt warning about talking to strangers, there are many interpretations of the classic fairy tale, many of them sexual.
 Some are listed below.

 Natural cycles

 Folklorists and cultural anthropologists, such as P. Saintyves and Edward Burnett Tylor, saw "Little Red Riding Hood" in terms of solar myths and other naturally occurring cycles.
 Her red hood could represent the bright sun which is ultimately swallowed by the terrible night (the wolf), and the variations in which she is cut out of the wolf's belly represent the dawn.
 In this interpretation, there is a connection between the wolf of this tale and Sköll, the wolf in Norse mythology that will swallow the personified Sun at Ragnarök, or Fenrir.
 Alternatively, the tale could be about the season of spring or the month of May, escaping the winter.

 Rite

 The tale has been interpreted as a puberty rite, stemming from a prehistoric origin (sometimes an origin stemming from a previous matriarchal era).
 The girl, leaving home, enters a liminal state and by going through the acts of the tale, is transformed into an adult woman by the act of coming out of the wolf's stomach.